morgulbrut/wag/README.md

 ![Installation](example/installation.png)

-Just use good old `go get github.com/morgulbrut/wag`
+* Just use good old `go get github.com/morgulbrut/wag`
+* Or grab a binary at the release tab